Lasting Power of Attorney

 - To keep the LPA unregistered, “waiting to see” whether the LPA may ever be needed.

 We would recommend having the document registered as soon as possible, in readiness for use at a later stage

 If you “wait and see” you may save some money now, but if the LPA is needed suddenly it might not be available until after the subsequent registration of it is completed, which would take time that may not be available in some circumstances.
-It is as common to decide not to register an LPA at the time it is made (i.e. to “wait and see”) as it is to register as soon as the LPA is completed.
+It is common to register the LPA, to ensure that your needs are met, sooner rather than later.

 LPAs replaced Enduring Powers of Attorney (EPAs) from 1 October 2007.
 If you already have an EPA it can remain valid and effective, but it cannot be changed.
 If you need to change your EPA then you will have to make an LPA to replace it.
 Your Attorney under an EPA can only deal with your property and financial affairs – even if you have an EPA you may still wish to make a ‘Health and Welfare’ LPA.